wencin-poh/Project-Intuition/README.md

 # Linear-Lab
 These are the files for the website projectintuition.org.

 These files are the property of Project Intution.
-The use of any or all of this code by anyone other than Graham Hawkes, Wencin Poh, or Jeff Nichols is prohibited.
+Forking of this repository or use of any or all of this code in any way by anyone other than
+Graham Hawkes, Wencin Poh, or Jeff Nichols is prohibited.

 The files in this repository belong to one of 5 folders: